magician11/sfcinemacity/README.md

 ### getShowtimes

+Parameters:
+- a movieTheatreId (see the IDs above)
+- an optional dayOffset (0 is the default which also means today.
+1 would be tomorrow)

+Returns:
-Takes a movieTheatreId and returns a promise that resolves with an object with a data structure that looks like this:
+- a promise that resolves with an object with a data structure that looks like this:

 ```
 {
   "movies": {
     "Spider-Man: Homecoming": {
       "rating": "G",
-      "duration": "135 mins",
       "cinemas": {
         "1": {
           "language": "ENG",